 SEC.
 10.03.
 Billing Time.
 Bills for sewer service charges shall be rendered at the beginning of each billing period and are payable upon presentation, except as otherwise provided.

 SEC.
 10.04.
 Collection by Interagency Intercept Program.
 As an alternate to any of the other procedures herein provided, the District may collect unpaid user fees and charges through the State of California Interagency Intercept Program.
 Upon submitting an unpaid charge to the State, the District will also notify the customer at the last known customer address.
-Customers may appeal said submittal by filing an appeal with the District.
+Customers may appeal said submittal by filing an appeal with the District Manager.

 SEC.
 10.05 Collection by Suit.
 As an alternative to any of the other procedures herein provided, the District may collect unpaid charges by suit, in which event it shall also have judgment for the cost of suit and reasonable attorney’s fees.